aidadatahub/aidadatahub.github.io/sharing/policy/index.md

 Engaging with AIDA for large scale exports can be a way for caregivers to ensure that a well understood regulatory compliant procedure is used, and that critical operations will not be disrupted.

-The recommended process is to transfer the data for [AIDA data hub sharing](#aida-data-hub-sharing) if possible, to enable more research groups to ethically and legally utilize the data in further research, thereby generating more value for research and the clinic for the same effort spent in data extraction.
+The recommended process is to transfer the data for [AIDA Data Hub sharing](#aida-data-hub-sharing) if possible, to enable more research groups to ethically and legally utilize the data in further research, thereby generating more value for research and the clinic for the same effort spent in data extraction.

 AIDA can also support exports for [selective sharing](#selective-sharing) if data hub sharing is not possible.